mehr-schulferien-de/www.mehr-schulferien.de/CONTRIBUTING.md

 ## Tooling

-We use the following tools in our development process.
+We use the following tool in our development process.

 ### Pre-commit